dotnet/command-line-api/OpenQuestions.md

 We started with `Validators` and then added the IValidator interface to allow conditions to do validation because they have the strong type.
 Checking for this first also avoids a dictionary lookup.

 Our default validations will be on the Condition for the shortcut.
-Users can offer alternatives by creaing custom validators.
+Users can offer alternatives by creating custom validators.
 The dictionary for custom validators will be lazy, and lookups will be pay for play when the user has custom validators.
 (This is not yet implemented.)

 When present, custom validators have precedence.
 There is no cost when they are not present.